 - Goods that are ordered and paid for over the Internet and sent to another person are not regarded as gifts in this context.

 - For example prizes, presents and business gifts sent by a company are subject to tax.

 - Presents ordered by a company to its customers are subject to tax.

 - The legislation does not lay down particular reliefs from customs duties and taxes for gifts given to mark special occasions, except for wedding presents.

-Gifts sent to Finland from outside the EU customs and fiscal territory of the EU must be cleared through customs regardless of their value
+Gifts sent to Finland from outside the customs and fiscal territory of the EU must be cleared through customs regardless of their value

 As a rule, you do not need to pay taxes (customs duties, value added tax and excise duties) on gifts sent from outside the EU in the following circumstances: